23 Cloud microphysics

 \[ \begin{align} \frac{dm}{dt} &= 4\pi a\psi\left(\rho_v - \rho_{S}\left(T\right)\right). \end{align} \]

-Due to the permanent phase transition taking place on the surface of the drop, it does not have the ambient temperature $T$, but the temperature $T_s$:
+Owing to the phase transition continually taking place at the surface of the drop, the drop does not have the ambient temperature $T$ but the temperature $T_s$:

 \[ \begin{align} \frac{dm}{dt} &= 4\pi a\psi\left(\rho_v - \rho_{S}\left(T_s\right)\right).\tag{23.119}\label{eq:diff_growth_deriv_1} \end{align} \]